How to Make a Digital Scrapbook Page | aA

 2

 Add a background paper.
-Place it so it covers the full canvas.
-This is your bottom layer — the beautiful foundation on which everything else is arranged.
+Place it so it covers the full blank canvas.
+This is your bottom layer — the foundation everything else sits on.

 3